 Ohio recognizes workers’ compensation claims both for on-the-job injuries and occupational injuries or disease.
 The term “Occupational Injury” would typically refer to the work-related injury or death, although it may also cover an occupational disease.

-Work Injuries, of course, run the gamut from steel shavings in the eye and cut fingers to herniated discs in the back or neck, from bee stings to amputations of arms, legs or hands, even death.
+Work injuries run the gamut from steel shavings in the eye and cut fingers to herniated discs in the back or neck, from bee stings to amputations of arms, legs or hands, even death.
 In Ohio, workers’ compensation claims may be filed for any injury, whether caused by external accidental means or accidental in character and result, received in the course of, and arising out of, the injured employee’s employment.

-The term “Occupational Disease” generally refers to a condition contracted in the course of employment but refers to more than respiratory conditions such as berylliosis, silicosis, coal miners’ pneumoconiosis and asbestosis.
+The term “Occupational Disease” generally refers to a condition contracted during employment but refers to more than respiratory conditions such as berylliosis, silicosis, coal miners’ pneumoconiosis and asbestosis.
 Carpal Tunnel Syndrome, epicondylitis (“tennis elbow”), tendinitis, cubital tunnel syndrome and other repetitive strain injuries are also examples of occupational diseases that Ohio recognizes as valid workers’ compensation claims.
 Some conditions such as carpal tunnel syndrome may develop either as an occupational disease or as the result of traumatic injury.

 Instead of distinguishing between occupational disease and injury, either of which might be compensable, the focus in hearings about occupational diseases is often on whether a particular disease is compensable or non-compensable.
 For a disease to be compensable, the employment must involve a peculiar risk different in character from that to which the public and employees are commonly exposed.
 Many a hearing is held to determine whether an employee’s job conditions and work activities result in such “peculiar risks”.